 In addition, since the Town is celebrating Arbor Day on Oct.
-17, participants who bring material for recycling or proper disposal will be offered a tree suitable for planting on their property.
-Sponsored by the Keep Little Elm Beautiful campaign, the tree give-away will continue while supplies last.
+15, participants who bring material for recycling or proper disposal will be offered a tree or shrub suitable for planting on their property.
+Sponsored by the Keep Little Elm Beautiful campaign, the tree and shrub give-away will continue while supplies last.

 "We traditionally celebrate Arbor Day on the third Saturday of October because fall is the optimal time to plant trees in this area," said Mattingly.
-"The combination of favorable soil temperatures and emerging moderate temperatures allows roots to grow and expand, and the slightly cooler temperatures decrease stress on the young trees."
-This results in the trees having a better chance of long-term health.
-Fall plantings also give the trees more time to prepare for the cold of winter and heat of the following summer.
+"This results in the trees having a better chance of long-term health.
+Fall plantings also give the trees more time to prepare for the cold of winter and heat of the following summer."